0zeros/Fake-Data-Generator/README.md

  <h2><i>test1.py</i></h2>

   &emsp;&emsp;Test function which have specific parameters for email format.
-Call string_format_generator() by passing those parameters and print &emsp;&emsp;list of generated email id's returned by function.
+Call string_format_generator() by passing those parameters and print list of generated email id's returned by function.

   <h2><i>test2.py</i></h2>

   &emsp;&emsp;Test function which have specific parameters for name format.
-Call string_format_generator() by passing those parameters and print &emsp;&emsp;list of generated full names returned by function.
+Call string_format_generator() by passing those parameters and print list of generated full names returned by function.